Kr1sh-Patel/QAM_LinuxPackage/README.md

 ![image](https://github.com/user-attachments/assets/13e82736-b42b-4960-8e67-289ae7b600fc)
 ![image](https://github.com/user-attachments/assets/657d3c24-f168-472d-bdce-0ca087369aa6)

-**NOTE:** The above image shows `No browsers found.` in the `BROWSER STATUS` because the package was installed in the VM using a live-server image and not the Graphical User Interface image.
+**NOTE:** The above image shows `No browsers found.` in the `BROWSER STATUS` because the package was installed in the VM using a live-server image and not the Graphical User Interface image and no browsers were installed.

 ## Contributions: